samikeka/NodeJS-Mongodb-CRUD/README.md

 This is a simple CRUD web-app using MongoDB

-# How To run
+# Install Dependencies
 npm install

+# Starting
-nodemon app
+nodemon app.js